 Searching through scientific literature for antioxidants to optimize health.

 Antioxidants prevent cell damage from free radicals.
 Free radicals are unstable molecules created in the natural process of metabolism, and at an accelerated rate during exercise.
 Free radicals also form due to exposure from environmental sources such as cigarette smoke, air pollution or sunlight.

-However, when it comes to antioxidants, they are not just purely beneficial:
+When it comes to antioxidants, they are not just purely beneficial:

 There are many antioxidants, but ones that have been studied for supplementation include Vitamins, CoQ10, Polyphenols, Selenium, and Melatonin.